 Here’s a sneak peek of what a goal looks like:

-Setting cybersecurity goals, showing people how to achieve their goals and asking them to tell you whether they’ve completed their related next steps is an awesome step in the right direction for behaviour change.
+Setting cybersecurity goals, showing people how to achieve their goals and asking them to tell you whether they’ve completed their related next steps is an awesome step in the right direction for behavior change.

 What happens afterwards?